-Is the European Union an aging, bloated bureaucracy?
-Or does this trading bloc still wield power in the international system?
-To understand the future of the European Union, its champions and its critics, one must understand the day-to-day procedures and processes of Brussels, and occasionally Strasbourg.
-This course will prepare students to participate in the Midwest Model EU simulation hosted by Indiana University Bloomington.
+Is the European Union a bloated bureaucracy?
+Does this trading bloc still wield great power in the international system?
+To better understand the future of the European Union, its champions and its critics, one must understand the day-to-day procedures and processes of Brussels, and occasionally Strasbourg.
+This course will educate undergraduates about the European Union and prepare them to participate in the Midwest Model EU simulation hosted by Indiana University Bloomington.
 Through class meetings, assigned readings, and a final written “Draft Directive” to be used during the simulation, students will gain a practical understanding of the purpose and functioning of European institutions and European politics.
 In addition to familiarity with current EU policy issues and current events, students will gain an understanding of and experience with executing member states’ policy positions, various EU decision-making processes, and EU policy creation.
 Departmental approval is required to enroll in this course.
-Please send a statement of interest (maximum 250 words) to Anna Dolezal (firstname.lastname@example.org) before Monday, November 30.
+If interested in enrolling, please contact Anna Dolezal (email@example.com) by 5:00 pm on Thursday, December 10.

 Instructor: Mark T. Kettler

 Tuesdays 5:30 - 6:20 p.m.

 EURO 30001 | CRN 27314